Greyhoundz

-Greyhoundz is a Filipino nu metal band based in Manila, Philippines.
+Greyhoundz is a Filipino nu metal band based in Manila.
 Formed in the late 1990s, they gained international recognition for their alternative metal/rap metal sound.

 Background

 Greyhoundz was formed in 1997 by cousins Niño and Audie Avenido who at first just wanted to join a local battle of the bands contest together with other bandmates that included Allen Cudal.
 The contest was canceled so they opted to audition at the now defunct Club DREDD that was based in Manila.

 They later recruited Reg Rubio, who was from another band that also played at Club Dredd and TJ Brillantes came on board shortly after.

 In March 1999, the band signs with Sony Music Philippines. on August 1, 1999, The band launched their debut album "Seven Corners of Your Game" at NU 107's "In The Raw" radio show hosted by Francis Brew Reyes. the album has sold almost 10,000 copies in a month since its release.
 In May 2002, the album attained platinum status.

 In March 2002, the band released their 2nd self titled album. the band released singles "Even" and "Pull".
 In May 2002 the band launch their first music video on their single "Your Puppet and Clown".

 On May 6, 2004, Allen Cudal died from a car accident.
 The 2004 Pulp SummerSlam was the last time the band performed with their complete line up.

 Despite the tragic event and as a sign of respect for their late bandmate, the group now performs as a four-piece band instead of hiring a new member.

 On March 28, 2022, Project Ear along with Greyhoundz's Reg Rubio, Ian Tayao of Wilabaliw, and two former Slapshock Members Lean Ansing and Chi Evora released the single "Fade to Black".
 As a tribute for the late Slapshock frontman Jamir Garcia and rapper D-Coy.